pgailinas/dip-ai-image-detection/docs/11A_Feature_Level_Analysis.md

 ## Purpose

-This notebook explores additional experiments and analyses beyond the core pipeline to better understand the behavior and effectiveness of the DIP feature-based classification approach.
+This notebook evaluates the predictive power of individual DIP features by training classifiers using one feature at a time and comparing performance against the full feature set.

-These experiments investigate the contribution of individual features, compare simplified models to the full feature set, and provide further insight into model performance and generalization.
+The goal is to understand the relative importance and discriminative capability of each feature.

 ---